ldsands/UsefulCodeSnippets/programming_languages/python/python_modules.md

 - [docx2txt](https://github.com/ankushshah89/python-docx2txt)
     - This module converts docx files into plain text then you can print it out or write it to a txt file etc
-        - sometimes very handy for student papers to all be in the same format
+        - Sometimes very handy for student papers to all be in the same format
     - `pip install docx2txt`
     - [see this script](useful_scripts/doc_docx_pdf_txt_converter.py) for an implementation that takes all docx files in the local folder and converts them to txt files
     - Be aware that if a document was created using office online this package cannot yet convert it.
 This will hopefully addressed soon (as of Nov 2020) the issue already has a temporary fix that can be used if needed.
 Progress on this issue can be tracked [here](https://github.com/ankushshah89/python-docx2txt/issues/16).